 The materials that we consume and dispose of everyday are all made of finite natural resources.
 Reducing our consumption, reusing products and recycling waste materials helps to conserve the natural resources associated with producing these products.

 The 3 R's: Reduce, Reuse, Recycle

 Managing waste effectively requires us to think about all 3 R's: Reduce, Reuse and Recycle.
 To minimize our environmental impact, we must first reduce our consumption, then reuse items as much as possible and recycle, only as an alternative to landfilling our waste.
 Reducing and reusing waste is not only better for the planet, it can also be fun and save money.
 The 3 R's are often used interchangeably, but are very different concepts.

 - Reduce: To buy or use less.
 Purchasing an item with less packaging, checking books out at the library instead of buying books and sharing tools with a neighbor instead of buying your own are all ways to reduce consumption.

 - Reuse: To use an item again, rather than disposing it.
 Common types of reuse include using plastic grocery bags as garbage bags, making crafts out of waste materials or buying milk in refillable jars.

 - Recycle: To use discarded material to create a new product.
-Recycling is the process of turning a waste product into something new, making newspaper out of old junk mail, turning plastic grocery bags into park benches or using old aluminum cans to make bike frames.
+Recycling is the process of turning a waste product into something new, making toilet paper out of old paper or using old aluminum cans to make bike frames.
 Recycling is a great alternative to landfilling waste, but still utilizes large amounts of energy and water relative to reducing and reusing.

 If we recycle all of our waste materials without purchasing products made with recycled content, we cannot utilize the materials we put in our recycling bins.
 They have nothing to be made into.
 Local recycling programs depend on consumers purchasing products made from recycled content.
 This completes the recycling process - that's why we call it closing the loop.